petedejoy/documentation/v2/clickstream/destinations/google-tagmanager.md

 ## Why send data to Google Tag Manager using Astronomer Clickstream?

-With Astronomer's GTM integration, you won't have to worry about loading GTM's snippet onto every single one of your pages or installing SKDs for iOS and Android mobile apps.
-Instead, GTM will be automatically loaded onto any pages where your Astronomer snippet is initialized and your `analytics.js` page gets called in client-side javaScript.
+With Astronomer's GTM integration, you won't have to worry about loading GTM's snippet onto every single one of your pages or installing SDKs for iOS and Android mobile apps.
+Instead, GTM will be automatically loaded onto any pages where your Astronomer snippet is initialized and your `analytics.js` page gets called in client-side JavaScript.

 Astronomer's integration only requires the `Container ID` tied to your account.
 Skip the headache and get straight to insights.